El Cerrito del Norte station

-El Cerrito del Norte station (Spanish for "The Little Hill of the North") is a Bay Area Rapid Transit (BART) station located on Cutting Boulevard in El Cerrito, California.
+El Cerrito del Norte station (Spanish for "The Little Hill of the North") is a Bay Area Rapid Transit (BART) station located on Cutting Boulevard in northern El Cerrito, California.
 The station is served by the Orange and Red lines.
 Located near San Pablo Avenue and Interstate 80, it serves as a regional transit hub for local AC Transit bus services, and for commuter feeder services from Solano, Napa, and Marin Counties in the North Bay plus western Contra Costa County.
 Opened in 1973, the station was renovated in 2017–2021 to add additional elevators, stairs, and lobby space.

 The station features large parking areas throughout, including surface parking and a four-story parking garage on the east side.
 There are also reserved bicycle lockers and open air racks available.
 There is a kiss and ride and taxi zone on the east side of the station.
 The Ohlone Greenway runs through the station area.